-- The Safe bearing capacity of the soil is generally high at low depth.
+- The Safe bearing capacity of the soil is generally high at low depths.

-It can more effective for load-bearing structure and boundary wall construction.
+It can be more effective for load-bearing structures and boundary wall construction.

 Following are the situation when we can use combined footing,

-- In case when the column is located near to property line and sewer line, the column center of gravity will not coincide with footing.
-Then, it is necessary to provide combined this footing with that of the adjacent internal column.
+- In case when the column is located near to property line and sewer line, the column’s center of gravity will not coincide with the footing.
+Then, it is necessary to provide a combined footing with that of the adjacent internal column.

-- Dimensions of one side of footing are restricted to due to any reason, so that column footings may be combined.
+- Dimensions of one side of the footing are restricted due to any reason, so column footings may be combined.